lfsid/kernel_config/README.md

 # kernel_config

-all kernel config already patch with aufs patch and it for  x86_64
+all kernel config for kernel has already patch with aufs patch and it for  x86_64

+to use you must patch your kernel first

 to use for x86/32 bit unset
   [] 64-bit kernel